make-all/tuya-local/custom_components/tuya_local/devices/README.md

 make the behaviour dependent on another DP, such as disabling fan speed control when the preset is in sleep mode (since sleep mode should force low).

+### `default`

+*Optional, default false.*

+Default set to true allows an attribute to be set as the default value.
+This is used by some entities when an argument is not provided to a service call but the attribute is required to be set to function correctly.
+An example is the siren entity which uses the tone attribute to turn on and off the siren, but when turn_on is called without any argument, it needs to pick a defaulttone to use to turn on the siren.

 ### `constraint`